About this PGY2 Pharmacy Residency Program

 Program Educational Outcomes, Goals, and Objectives

-We use all the required Competency Areas, Goals, and Objectives.
+The Medication‑Use Safety and Policy program uses all required ASHP Competency Areas, Goals, and Objectives.
 Elective Competency Areas, Goals, and Objectives are addressed as part of the resident’s customized plan.

 Required Rotations